Where will the next ‘big one’ be in California? Seismologists name faults of top concern

 When people think of a “big one,” a magnitude 8.0 earthquake on the Richter Scale might come to mind.

-But, as Dr. Pat Abbott, professor of geology emeritus at San Diego State University, said to Nexstar’s KSWB, that threshold for what a “big one” in California could look like might not be as simple.
+But, as Dr. Pat Abbott, professor of geology emeritus at San Diego State University, said that threshold for what a “big one” in California could look like might not be as simple.

 The last “big one”-level movements in California’s recorded earthquake history are the 1857 earthquake in the central third of the San Andreas and the 1906 earthquake in the northern third.
 Both were under the 8.0-magnitude threshold.